ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/research.md

 ---

 ## Research Statement
 My research focuses on the interaction between **financial frictions, used capital, and misallocation**.
 I study how the availability of second-hand capital provides firms with a lower-cost financing option that relaxes collateral constraints, reshapes investment scale, and reduces productivity losses from misallocation.
-Using firm-level data from Vietnamese manufacturing and quantitative general equilibrium models, my research shows that incorporating second-hand capital significantly improves resource allocation in economies with underdeveloped financial systems..
+Using firm-level data from Vietnamese manufacturing and quantitative general equilibrium models, my research shows that incorporating second-hand capital significantly improves resource allocation in economies with underdeveloped financial systems.

 ---